 This type of software is customizable for self-service businesses requiring the filing of tax forms and other tax-based services.
 Integrating accounting services with payroll can put your data at risk, causing a higher chance of cyber security breaches.

-Investing in a good payroll software system is no longer optional, it’s essential for a healthy, growing business.
+Investing in a good online payroll software system is no longer optional, it’s essential for a healthy, growing business.

 If you think payroll software will benefit you, and are ready to start prospecting vendors, check out these articles:

 - Best Payroll Software for Small Businesses